 Timing is important.
 The end of the year or the beginning of a new one is great times to take a forward look.
 Now is the time.
 However, if you’re in a crisis’s mode, strategic planning is not appropriate.
 Take care of the crises first then consider creating a plan for the future.

 It is important to know who makes the decisions at each stage of the process and when you need to build consensus.
 Making sure you’ve included all stakeholders will help you create a plan that has wide support.

 Another reason people think strategic planning is so difficult is because it is challenging to forecast revenue and expenses.
 It is not the function of a strategic plan to have detailed financial projections.
-Those come afterwards when the finance people can take a look at the goals outlined in the plan and apply financial reasoning and planning to them.
+Those come afterwards when the finance people can look at the goals outlined in the plan and apply financial reasoning and planning to them.
 Sometimes the finance department can put a wet blanket on the enthusiasm of the planning team, but with honest dialogue and understanding on both sides, the objectives and financial projections can come together.